-- The Railways Pension Scheme Benefits - O The comparative figures, as indicated within the Transfer Analysis Report, as at the Normal Retirement Age (60) under the Railways Pension Scheme and the SSAS are £33,866 and £41,913 respectively.
-This indicates the SSAS would offer £8,047 more in Tax Free Cash at age 60. - o Additionally, at your Intended Retirement Age of 66, the increase is £56,168. - These estimated increases in differential between now and when you draw benefits, reflect the fact that the first figure is based on the pension the Railways Pension Scheme will
+- The Amex Pension Scheme Benefits - o Increase the Tax Free Cash available immediately after transfer from a current figure of £25,680.24 to £120,991.69, as explained in more detail earlier. - O The comparative figures, as indicated within the Transfer Analysis Report, as at the Normal Retirement Age (65) under the Amex Pension Scheme and the SSAS are £100,098 and £205,261 respectively.
+This indicates the SSAS would offer £105,163 more in Tax Free Cash at age 65.

-- provide, which increases in accordance with Statutory Requirements (the lower of RPI/CPI from January 2011 and 5% per annum), whereas the second is proportionate to investment return achieved in the SSAS. - These figures ignore the Additional Voluntary Contribution fund which will provide a Tax Free cash sum of 25% of the pot at retirement both within the current scheme and in the alternative Personal Pension. - o It should be borne in mind that in all cases these are only estimates.
+- Additionally, at your Intended Retirement Age of 57, the estimated figures are £68,128 from the Amex Pension Scheme and £138,929 from a SSAS.
+This equates to an increase in potential Tax Free Cash at age 57 of £70,801 from the SSAS. - These estimated increases in differential between now and when you draw benefits, reflect the fact that the first figure is based on the pension the Amex Pension Scheme will provide, which increases in accordance with Statutory Requirements (the lower of RPI/CPI from January 2011 and 5% per annum), whereas the second is proportionate to investment return achieved in the SSAS. - These figures ignore the Additional Voluntary Contribution fund which will provide a Tax Free cash sum of 25% of the pot at retirement both within the current scheme and in the alternative Personal Pension. - o It should be borne in mind that in all cases these are only estimates.
 In other words, it is possible that retaining the existing scheme benefits may offer you higher benefits.
-This could happen if investment return is poor and so the SSAS offers a lower final fund or if the Annuity Rates are poor and RPI or CPI is higher than the cap of 5% per annum increasing the benefits promised by the Railways Pension Scheme.
+This could happen if investment return is poor and so the SSAS offers a lower final fund or if the Annuity Rates are poor and RPI or CPI is higher than the cap of 5% per annum increasing the benefits promised by the Amex Pension Scheme.